andyl/phoenix_live_editable/assets/README.md

 ## Installing PLE in your Phoenix App

-The downstream Phoenix app must:
+Most Phoenix Apps use a single CSS framework.

+To install PLE into your Phoenix App:
 - add PLE to the `mix.exs` dependencies
-- declare your CSS framework in your application config
+- declare your CSS framework in `config/config.exs`
-- pull the proper JS/CSS asset into your asset pipeline
+- ingest the framework-specific JS/CSS assets using Webpack

 ## Multi-Framework Applications

-For demos, we'll want to use multiple CSS frameworks in one application.
+For demos, we'll use many CSS frameworks in one application.

 To do this:
 - Put `Application.set_env` to set the CSS framework for each view